Adaptation Strategies and Actions

 Diverse age classes.
 Photo credit: Anthony W. D'Amato

 To diversify tree ages, create gaps in the canopy to let sunlight reach the forest floor.
 The canopy gap size will depend on which species you are trying to regenerate.
 For example, sun-loving early successional species will need large gaps (>1/2 acre), while shade-tolerant late successional species, such as maples and balsam fir, need only the gap created by felling a single mature canopy tree.
 Diversifying tree ages will also provide a diversity of habitat conditions; some wildlife species prefer young, seedling forest while others prefer mature forest with many canopy layers and many prefer a little of both.
-In addition, promoting diverse age classes can also increase the forest's ability to store carbon by increasing the total number of trees growing in the forest.
+In addition, promoting forests with diverse age classes may increase the forest’s ability to store carbon by increasing the area occupied by trees (i.e., packing younger smaller trees underneath larger, older trees).
 Carbon storage refers to the amount of carbon contained in tree biomass in a forest.
 In fact, about 50% of a tree’s mass is carbon.
+Recruiting new age classes relies upon successful tree regeneration, which can be challenging on sites with high levels of deer pressure or invasive plants.
+Refer to the resources below on strategies for increasing tree regeneration.

 Time